Prästost

 Prästost ("priest cheese") is a Swedish cheese with historical roots in Sweden's one-time custom of paying tithes with agricultural goods including milk.
 Milk spoils easily so most farms instead produced a small eyed cheese that had its curing process started by mixing in a small batch of fermented curds.
-This was common practice from the 16th though 19th centuries.
+This was common practice from the 16th through 19th centuries.
 Today, this style of cheese once produced in churches across Sweden is factory-made from pasteurized cow's milk.
+Prästost is marketed under the trademark Präst, which was registered in 2001 and is owned by the company Svenska Ostklassiker AB, a subsidiary of Svensk Mjölk.

 Prästost is sometimes soaked or cured in whisky or other spirits; Saaland Pfarr is one such whisky-soaked variant.
 A version of prästost aged for 12 months and cured in Absolut vodka has been marketed as VODCheese.

 A 1969 USDA booklet describes the manufacturing technique for one whisky-cured style of prästost: